callumalpass/obsidian-biblib/README.md

   - `{{authors}}` - Formatted author names
   - `{{pdflink}}` - Link to the attached PDF (if available)
   - Supports conditional blocks with `{{^variable}}fallback{{/variable}}`
+- **Chapter Header Template**: Customize the format of the first header in chapter notes with additional variables:
+  - `{{container-title}}` - The title of the container book

 ### Bibliography Builder
 - **Bibliography JSON path**: Where to save the bibliography.json file